elastio/contrib/elastio-ec2-backup_ecs_stopped_task/readme.md

 ## Step 2 - Roles

 1. From AWS console, select IAM service =>`Roles`.
-1. If you already have a role for ECS tasks, add the following permissions:
+1. If you already have a role for ECS tasks, add the following policies to the role:

-    1. AmazonECSTaskExecutionRolePolicy,
+    1. `AmazonECSTaskExecutionRolePolicy`
-    1. SecretsManagerReadWrite,
+    1. `SecretsManagerReadWrite`
-    1. AmazonECS_FullAccess,
+    1. `AmazonECS_FullAccess`
-    1. ECR_FullAccess,
+    1. `ECR_FullAccess`
-    1. ElastioBackupAdmin
+    1. `ElastioBackupAdmin`

     or create a new role with these permissions.
 Creating a new role follow these steps: